shankybnl/reuters-dataset-parser/README.md

 Play framework is used to create web application: https://www.playframework.com/getting-started

-## Use sbt run to start the project
+Start the project with : sbt run

 Below are the API's